Data assimilation via model reference adaptation for linear and nonlinear dynamical systems: Darcy flow: the linear -problem

 for all $v, w\in U=H_0^1(\dom)$.
 We thereby have coercivity with $\Mtil=M=1$ and boundedness with $\Ntil=1$.
 Here, we use the equivalent norm $\|u\|_U:=\|\nabla u\|_{L^2}$ due to Poincar\'e-Friedrichs's inequality. \end{proof}

-We remark that coercivity \ref{A-coe} will require to perturb the underlying equation \eqref{darcy} by adding $u\Delta a$, as discussed in \cite[Section 3.2]{Tram_Kaltenbacher_2021}.
-However, numerical results empirically prove good convergence even without this modification.
-An alternative to coercivity is the more general condition of \emph{persistence of excitation} \cite{Baumeister-etal} (c.f~\cite[Remark 1.6.]{Tram_Kaltenbacher_2021}), whose consideration has so far been limited to linear problems.
+\begin{remark}[Coercivity] We remark that coercivity \ref{A-coe} will require to perturb the underlying equation \eqref{darcy} by adding $u\Delta a$, as discussed in \cite[Section 3.2]{Tram_Kaltenbacher_2021}.
+However, numerical results empirically prove good convergence even without this modification given small initial data error; see Section \ref{sec::darcy}.
 A complete verification of Assumption \ref{ass-1} for nonlinear problems, our main focus, will be presented in Section \ref{sec::nonlinear_cprob}.
+In Section \ref{sec::convergence_studies}, we shall see that coercivity guarantees stability of the reconstruction with respect to different initial guesses.